 The study authors found that interruptive alerts can, on the whole, influence end-user behavior.
 More specifically, the authors found that most studies on the topic focused on a process measure of interest as an intended target of alert implementations.
 While less than half of the studies mentioned observed unintended consequences, only three papers reported no unintended consequences.

 Interruptive and Non-interruptive

 This meta-analysis succeeds in capturing relevant studies around interruptive alerting within the EHR.
 The primary takeaway is that interruptive alerts can be effective, but adverse unintended consequences can occur.
 It is clear that the study quality is relatively poor when compared to the experimental rigor in other aspects of clinical medicine.

 Available papers in the study largely targeted narrow process measures likely due to the expensive and time-consuming nature of running controlled experiments using native EHR tools.
-Measuring a change in some process measure is much easier and more direct than measuring the downstream outcomes which can have a variety of confounding factors.
+Measuring a change in some process measure is much easier and more direct than measuring the downstream outcomes a which can have a variety of confounding factors.
 For example, it is easier to know that an alert improved ordering of the “right” antibiotic, but it’s hard to know if that treatment choice ultimately decreased an outcome like mortality.